 Apply For a Credit Card

-If you can get approved for a credit card, using that card responsibly, such as by making on-time payments, can help you build up your credit.
+If you can get approved for a credit card, and then use your credit card responsibly, such as by making on-time payments, can help you build up your credit.

 Get a Cosigner

-Then, if you reliably make on-time payments, that will get reported to the major credit bureaus and hopefully help you start building your credit score.
+Then, your loan payments will be reported to the major credit bureaus and hopefully help you start building your credit score.
+Of course, that depends on your making those payments on time.

 Maintain Good Credit Habits